 In 1969 The Philosophers released their debut single on Target (Pye in the UK) "Back At The Lodge" which featured their characteristic four part vocal harmonies.
 This and the followup "Lovedene Girls" were minor hits in Ireland.
 These are comparable to the works of The Freshmen.
+They also covered the Everly's "So Sad".
 They continued to record into the early 70s for various record labels (Honey, Hit, Play, IRL), recordings which are reputedly comparable to The Memories.
 The lineup expanded over this period and was augmented for a time with a brass section (horn section).
 By this time Dermot Ward was the acknowledged band leader.

 Jarlath Reidy left to form his own band Billy Kidd and Rock and Roll Circus in 1973 and was replaced by Dave Cazabon (bass).
 Gearoid O'Dowd also joined Billy Kidd and Rock and Roll Circus.
 They played a six month residency in a bar in New York before splitting up.